nktnet1/webview-kiosk/README.md

 ## Key Features

-- **Lock Task Mode (Pin):** prevent users from opening other apps or access the status bar.
-You can also enable the "Lock device when unpinning" feature to further enforce the security.
+- **Lock Task Mode (Pin):** prevent users from opening other apps or accessing the status bar.
+You can also enable the "Lock device when unpinning" android feature to further enhance security
 - **Protected Settings:** protect app settings with biometrics or device credentials
-- **URL Filtering:** supports regex-based blacklist and whitelist to control web access.
+- **URL Filtering:** supports regex-based blacklist and whitelist to control web access
 - **Export/Import:** allow for backups of settings & configurations

 For more details, visit the official documentation: